fastrgv/RufasSwap/README.md

 It uses a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader for Ada by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

-Works on Macs running OS-X and PCs running GNU/Linux.
+Works on windows(mswin32),Macs running OS-X and PCs running GNU/Linux.

 Simply unzip and run.
 If the binary executables do not run on your system then follow the build instructions below.